local-minimum/fseq/doc/source/developers.rst

 Reading
 -------

-To extend the funcitonality by adding further encoders, these encoders should be derived from ``fseq.SeqEncoder`` and as a minimal requirement need to overwrite the ``fseq.SeqEncoder.parse``-method.
+To extend the functionality by adding further encoders, these encoders should be derived from ``fseq.SeqEncoder`` and as a minimal requirement need to overwrite the ``fseq.SeqEncoder.parse``-method.